Andy White (singer-songwriter)

-After his first two albums with Decca/MCA, a long relationship with roots label Cooking Vinyl, and a live performance album for Real World Records/WOMAD, White currently records for ALT Recordings licensed through UK label Floating World.
+After releasing his first two albums through Decca and MCA, a long relationship with UK roots label Cooking Vinyl, and a live performance album for Real World Records/WOMAD, White currently records for ALT Recordings licensed through UK label Floating World Records.

 White tours often.
-He has performed live at Glastonbury Festival and many international rock festivals including WOMAD UK (where he hosted the gala finale in 2005), performing at and MCing the main stage at the Fleadh in London, WOMAD festivals in South Africa, USA, Italy, Cacares, Madrid, Singapore and Womadelaide, international folk festivals including Cambridge (UK); Calgary, Winnipeg, Vancouver (Canada); Port Fairy and Woodford (Australia).
+He has performed live at Glastonbury Festival, most recently in 2025, and many international rock festivals including WOMAD UK (where he hosted the gala finale in 2005), performing at and MCing the main stage at the Fleadh in London, WOMAD festivals in South Africa, USA, Italy, Cacares, Madrid, Singapore and Womadelaide, international folk festivals including Cambridge (UK); Calgary, Winnipeg, Vancouver (Canada); Port Fairy and Woodford (Australia).

-White is best known for songs such as "Religious Persuasion", "James Joyce's Grave", "Street Scenes From My Heart", "Italian Girls on Mopeds", and noted for the political and literary content of his work.
+White is best known for songs such as "Religious Persuasion", "James Joyce's Grave", "Street Scenes From My Heart", "Italian Girls on Mopeds", "Another Sunny Day", and noted for the political and literary content of his work.

-In 2011, as a result of a continued friendship with the Canada-based songwriter Stephen Fearing, the two recorded a collaborative album, Fearing & White, part of a collection of songs written at infrequent intervals over the course of a decade.
-The duo released their second album Tea And Confidences in March 2014.
+In 2011, White and Canada-based songwriter Stephen Fearing recorded a collaborative album, Fearing & White, a collection of songs written at infrequent intervals over the course of a decade.
+The duo released a second album Tea And Confidences in March 2014.

 On the 30th anniversary of Rave on Andy White, a career retrospective Studio Albums 1986–2016 was released on Floating World Records, comprising all twelve studio albums in that period.
-Three subsequent albums have seen White expand his recording practice, with album content reflecting that of his early work.
+Four subsequent albums have seen White expand his recording practice, with album content reflecting that of his early work.

-Since touring was curtailed in 2020 White has maintained a strong online presence and in 2022 started the podcast This podcast is only temporary.
+During the pandemic White maintained a strong online presence and in 2022 started the podcast This podcast is only temporary as a means of discussing his creative practice in replicable terms.

+Recent album Good Luck I Hope You Make It is the creative outcome of a practice-based PhD research project undertaken at the University of Tasmania.
+White was awarded a PhD in August 2024.

-White lives in Melbourne with his son, Sebastian, where he teaches at Melbourne Polytechnic.
+White lives in Melbourne with his son, Sebastian, where he lectures at Melbourne Polytechnic and continues to tour the world and release albums on a regular basis.